 you bring your own gear, rent air tanks on island and charter a vessel to get out to the dive sites.

-This sanctuary offers acres of magnificent coral reefs and a broad fish, crustaceans, mollusks, sponges, manta rays, and majestic whale sharks.
+This sanctuary offers acres of magnificent coral reefs and a broad range of fish, crustaceans, mollusks, sponges, manta rays, and majestic whale sharks.
 There are 15 moored dive sites, with typical dive profiles of 55-130 feet.
 Due to the distance offshore (115 miles) and the lack of shallow habitat, this site is recommended for advanced divers.
 Most visitors experience the sanctuary via a live-aboard vessel.

 The cold, fresh waters of Lake Huron have preserved more than 200 shipwrecks in and around this sanctuary.
 The variety of sites allows snorkelers, recreational and technical divers to explore some of the nation’s best-preserved historic wrecks.
 Many of the most popular dive sites are marked with seasonal mooring buoys.